-Mount Sinai is a world leader in integrated clinical care, education, and research focused on the needs of older adults.
+Our health system is a world leader in integrated clinical care, education, and research focused on the needs of older adults.
 During this fellowship, we will prepare you to evaluate, diagnose, and longitudinally treat patients with a range of psychiatric problems in diverse clinical settings.
 This fellowship provides exposure to patients with anxiety disorders, depression, psychosis, Alzheimer’s disease, Lewy body dementia, frontotemporal dementias, post-stroke neuropsychiatric conditions, and more.
 You’ll learn from renowned leaders as you care for patients, develop research interests, and collaborate with colleagues in geriatrics, palliative care, rehabilitation medicine, and neurology.
 You’ll walk away with the following knowledge:

 - Phenomenology of psychiatric illness in older adults and how it differs from younger patients.

 - Psychosocial aspects of aging including adaptation to retirement, loss of spouse, loneliness and alienation, and societal ageism.

 - Teaching and team leadership skills.